|Pilot Captain William Compton (WIA, survived)

 Crashed March 24, 1944

 During November 1942, this B-17 transported one U.S. Army howitzer, tractor, ammunition and eight man crew from Australia to 7-Mile Drome near Port Moresby.
 After delivery, the cargo was divided between several C-47 Dakotas and flown to the north coast of New Guinea to support the offensive against Buna.

-On March 24, 1944 took off piloted by Captain William Compton on a flight from New Guinea with American and Australian personnel for furlough in Australia.
+On March 24, 1944 took off piloted by Captain William Compton from New Guinea with American and Australian personnel aboard for furlough in Australia.
 During the approach to land at Horn